maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Semantic

 I've never been too crazy for style names that really have no meaning like :class => 'H2603A'...Okay maybe I'm exaggerating, but I think you get the point.
 Try to use something that has meaning and can be recognized for what it is, like :class => 'header', but by the same token try not to get super specific about the contents.
-For example it would not be good to use something like, :class => 'johns_comments', because what happens if John gets replaced by Frank?
+For example it would not be good to use something like; :class => 'johns_comments', because what happens if John gets replaced by Frank?

 There is no sure hit formula for naming classes and IDs.
 Here is an article that may help you define your own style: